 Now, I wouldn’t normally recommend a pillow top mattress to stomach sleepers as these folks tend toward firmer structures for support at the hips and lower back.
 But that doesn’t mean a pillow top model is totally out of the question.
 So, if you like to doze in prone, but also want the cushiony goodness of a pillow top mattress, feast your eyes on the Saatva!

 This bed features a traditional innerspring build with a sturdy coil-on-coil construction for optimized support.
-But though the mattress in and of itself is quite firm (receiving a 7/10 on the firmness scale from me), it’s capped off with a gentle pillow top for a touch of pressure relief.
-In my experience, the foam is soft enough to offer some immediate comfort, but not so soft as too sink the hips out of alignment with the shoulders.
-Overall, a solid option for stomach sleepers in need of a little extra cushioning.
+But though the mattress in and of itself is quite firm (receiving a 7 out of 10 on the firmness scale from me), it’s capped off with a gentle pillow top for a touch of pressure relief.
+In my experience, the foam is soft enough to offer some immediate comfort, but not so soft that your hip will sink into it.
+Overall, it’s a solid option for stomach sleepers in need of a little extra cushioning.

 Get all the Saatva details at my full Saatva mattress review.